jlwj22/jlwj22/README.md

 ## My name is Julius L. Jones Jr. A  third-year Computer Science Major from Chicago Illinois.

 ### 🔭 I’m currently working on...
-#### a few different projects, like a facial recognition program in Python, and an AirBNB clone in Swift.
+#### A few different projects, like a facial recognition program in Python, and an AirBNB clone in Swift.

 ### 🌱 I’m currently learning
 #### Python, Swift, and AI/ML.
 These are all brand new to me, and im loving all of them.
 Especially Python.